 This is a large cemetery, with two huge indoor mausoleums and countless outdoor graves.
 You will need a map if you are going to locate any of the stars' burial sites.
 Fortunately, the administration here is cooperative, and you can pick up a map of the grounds as you enter the park, from the flower shop at the main gate, which highlights the locations of many of the stars buried here.

-This is also an old cemetery - established in 1899, and filled with tall, old-fashioned headstones and towering monuments, including a few unusual ones shaped like obelisks and rocket ships.
-The cemetery is so picturesque, in fact, that it has been used as a background location for many Hollywood movies (such as 1991's "Hot Shots." with Charlie Sheen and that same year's "L.A.
-Story." with Steve Martin - as well as TV shows such as "Charmed".)
+This is also an old cemetery - established in 1899, and filled with tall, old-fashioned headstones and towering monuments, including a few unusual ones shaped like obelisks and a rocket ship.
+The cemetery is so picturesque, in fact, that it has been used as a background location for many Hollywood movies (such as 1991's "Hot Shots" with Charlie Sheen and that same year's "L.A.
+Story." with Steve Martin - as well as TV shows such as "Dexter".)

 Some sections of the cemetery grounds are a little unkempt (more than a handful of tombstones are broken or tilted by overgrown tree roots), but the tranquil area by the lake is beautiful.